Whole30 Chili

 Instructions

-- 2Add the oregano, chili powder, cumin, chipotle chili powder, garlic powder, and cinnamon.
-Stir to evenly coat the meat and vegetables with the spices.
-Cook until fragrant, about 30 seconds.
+- 2Add the oregano, chili powder, cumin, chipotle seasoning blend, garlic powder, and cinnamon to the pot.
+Stir to coat the meat and vegetables evenly.
+Cook over medium-high heat for about 30 seconds until fragrant.

 Nutrition — Per Serving